4GeeksAcademy/python-pandas-tutorial/.learn/exercises/02.2-import/README.md

 1. Type `import pandas as pd` inside the file `app.py` to import the Pandas library.

-2. Use the Pandas `read_csv` function to import the content of the CSV file into a variable.
+2. Use the Pandas `read_csv` function to import the content of the CSV file into a variable called `data_frame`.

 3. Print the variable on the terminal using the `print` function.